pawlowiczf/SF/README.md

 Wait, until services are ready.

 To run separately:
-1) change DB URL in app.env file
+1) change DB URL in app.env file to yours
 2) enter `make server`